Top-World-Dev/National-Digital/README.md

 We use the same naming convention for Vue components in Storyblok.

 We use the scss language for stylesheets.
 Please include the global `styles.scss`.
 Top level base styles exist in the `Default.vue` and should target elements directly, i.e. `h1` or `a` etc.

+## Content Management

+Each site is configured to use a specific Storyblok space ID.
+See the [site setup](#site-setup) above for technical background.

+Content is managed within the relevant Storyblok space, and each time the site 'build' command is run, the website will fetch all _Published_ changes.

+Storyblok can be configured to re-trigger the 'build' process when new content changes are published.
+Please refer to the [Storyblok webhooks documentation](https://www.storyblok.com/docs/Guides/using-storyblok-webhooks) for more information.